Vanille-N/hy-dro-gen/docs/docs.typ

 languages, but until #link(typst-repo + "issues/5223")[issue \#5223] lands,
 it is not currently possible to load custom patterns.

+The ability to dynamically load patterns is however implemented by my own #link(hypher-fork-repo)[fork of hypher], and HY-DRO-GEN makes use of this capability.

 == Obtaining tries

+Tries are loaded from #TeX pattern files or precompiled binaries by @cmd:hy:trie.
+This section details how to obtain an object of type @type:trie that you can then pass to @cmd:hy:syllables.

 === Download pattern files